IamB3ST/IamB3ST.github.io/contents/home.md

 #### News
-<strong style="color:red;"><strong>I’m actively applying for a research intern position in 2025 Summer and a long-time member position in the Lab from Rutgers Faculty. </strong></strong> If you need a student who is familiar with <strong style="color:red;"><strong>Deep Learning</strong></strong>, feel free to <a href="#contact-info">Contact Me</a>!
+<strong style="color:red;"><strong>I’m actively applying for a research intern position in 2025 Summer about Trustworthy MLLMs/LLMs. </strong></strong> If you need a student who is familiar with <strong style="color:red;"><strong>Trustworthy AI</strong></strong>, feel free to <a href="#contact-info">Contact Me</a>!

 #### Biography
 I am currently a Sophomore Student pursuing a bachelor's Degree in Computer Science at School of Liberal Arts and Sciences, Rutgers University-New Brunswick.
-More details could be viewed at my [GitHub](https://github.com/IamB3ST).
+Now I am doing research about Trustworhy MLLMs, supervised by [Dr.Tang](https://www.ruixiangtang.net/) .More details about me could be viewed at my [GitHub](https://github.com/IamB3ST).

 In 24fall semester, I register the senior course 01:198:440 "Introduction to Artificial Intelligence" which is instructed by Xingtong Wang.
 If you want to study with me to make a pair, please don't hesitate to reach out to me via email.
 Click [here](https://github.com/IamB3ST/MyCourses) to view my courses.

 #### Research Interests
-My current passion revolves LLMs and its application，Graph learning.
+My current passion revolves LLMs/MLLMs/Trustworthy AI.

 #### Contact<p id="contact-info"></p>